 - PNG supports transparency and is best suited for graphics and clip arts.

 - GIF is the oldest format but is very popular because supports animations.

-JPEG is a lossy image compression standard that was designed for an efficient digital encoding of natural images (photos).
+JPEG is the universal standard for displaying photos online (used on over 70% of websites worldwide).
+It is a lossy compressed format that was designed for an efficient digital encoding of natural images (photos).
 Based on well known aspects of the human visual system discards high-frequency information (i.e. sharp transitions in intensity) and color hue, to produce an smaller file size with imperceptible degradation.

 In simple terms, high-frequency components contribute less to the overall picture than other components, and they can be reduced (quantized).
 Besides humans can see considerable more fine details in the brightness of an image than in the hue and color.
 This knowledge, is the base of the efficiency of JPEG compression.